phoikoi/django_docker_compose_example/README.md

 In the local version, there is no Nginx server, and the Django app serves the static files and has `DEBUG` enabled, as with a normal `runserver` command, which is exactly what it's running.

+Oh yeah, I should probably say something about the workers and other stuff.
+This example has Celery already included, with workers and a `django-celery-beat` monitor running alongside the django app.
+It also uses PostgreSQL and Redis (with `django-redis` configured as the default cache.)

 NOTE: the local top-level directory (where the dockerfiles, etc. are) is mapped to `/code` inside the container in the local setup, and the Django app will auto-reload, so you can do your local development with the container running.